ManrajSingh6/SENG401_Group18_Project/README.md

 Completed by: Eric Wong, Manraj Singh, Aarushi Roy Choudhury, Farica Mago, Shanelle Li Chit Khim, Sajan Hayer, Jacob Adeyemo

-View the deployed app here: https://seng401-the-loop.onrender.com/
+View the deployed app here: https://seng401-the-loop.onrender.com/ **Important note when viewing the deployed version linked above:** For first time users or on initial load, the application may take 30-40 seconds to load the data from the backend (unfortunately this is not due to our code, but due to the Render.com deployment service and the free-tier deployment)

 ### Configuring the project: